Camille Martin: Career

-Martin is the author of five full-length poetry collections: Blueshift Road (Rogue Embryp Press, 2021),Looms (Shearsman Books, 2012), Sonnets Shearsman Books, 2010), Codes of Public Sleep (Toronto: BookThug, 2007), and Sesame Kiosk (Elmwood, Conn.: Potes & Poets, 2001).
+Martin is the author of five full-length poetry collections: Blueshift Road (Rogue Embryo Press, 2021),Looms (Shearsman Books, 2012), Sonnets Shearsman Books, 2010), Codes of Public Sleep (Toronto: BookThug, 2007), and Sesame Kiosk (Elmwood, Conn.: Potes & Poets, 2001).
 She has also published four chapbooks: If Leaf, Then Arpeggio, Rogue Embryo, Magnus Loop, and Plastic Heaven.
 Her poetry is widely published in journals in the United States, Canada, Australia, and the United Kingdom, and has been translated into Spanish and German.

 Martin is also co-editor and co-translator with John P. Clark of two books: Anarchy, Geography, Modernity: The Radical Social Thought of Elisée Reclus (Lanham, JD: Lexington Books, 2004) and A Voyage to New Orleans: Anarchist Impressions of the Old South (Warner, NH: Glad Day Books, 1999, 2004).

 From 2006 to 2010, she taught literature and writing at Ryerson University, where she served as an editor for the literary journal White Wall, co-curated the poetry reading series Live Poets Society, and hosted a monthly edition of the literary program In Other Words on CKLN-FM.

 Martin regularly writes essays about poetry and the visual arts at her blog, Rogue Embryo.
 She also maintains a website, CamilleMartin.ca, about her poetry and collage.